 Armenia continues violating ceasefire with Azerbaijan

-Over the past 24 hours, Armenia’s armed forces have 126 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, Azerbaijan’s Ministry of Defense told APA on March 23.
+Over the past 24 hours, Armenia’s armed forces have 128 times violated the ceasefire along the line of contact between the Azerbaijani and Armenian troops, Azerbaijan’s Defense Ministry said on March 21.

-Meanwhile, the Azerbaijani army positions located in Alibeyli, Kokhanabi, Ahgbulaq and Munjuglu villages of Azerbaijan’s Tovuz district were shelled from the Armenian army positions located in Aygepar, Chinari villages and on nameless heights of Armenia’s Berd district.
+Meanwhile, the Azerbaijani army positions located in the Munjuglu, Kokhanabi, Aghbulag villages and on nameless heights of Azerbaijan’s Tovuz district were shelled from the Armenian army positions located in the Aygepar, Chinari villages and on nameless heights of the Berd district of Armenia.

-The Azerbaijani army positions located on nameless heights of Gadabay district also underwent fire from the Armenian army positions located on nameless heights of Armenia’s Krasnoselsk district.
+The Azerbaijani army positions located on nameless heights of the Gadabay district underwent fire from the Armenian army positions located on nameless heights of Armenia’s Krasnoselsk district.

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh village of Tartar district, Garagashli, Yusifjanli, Bash Garvand, Shikhlar, Marzili, Namirli, Javahirli, Sarijali villages of Aghdam district, Kuropatkino village of Khojavand district, Gorgan, Ashagi Veysalli, Horadiz, Garakhanbayli, Ashagi Seyidahmadli villages of Fuzuli district, Mehdili village of Jabrayil district, as well as from the positions located on nameless heights of Goygol, Goranboy, Tartar, Khojavand, Fuzuli and Jabrayil districts of Azerbaijan.
+Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh, Chilaburt villages of the Tartar district, Garagashli, Yusifjanli, Bash Garvand, Shuraabad, Shikhlar, Marzili, Namirli villages of the Aghdam district, Kuropatkino village of the Khojavand district, Gorgan, Ashagi Veysalli, Horadiz, Garakhanbayli, Ashagi Seyidahmadli villages of the Fuzuli district, Mehdili village of the Jabrayil district, as well as from the positions located on nameless heights of the Goygol, Goranboy, Tartar, Khojavand, Fuzuli and Jabrayil districts of Azerbaijan.

 The Nagorno-Karabakh conflict entered its modern phase when the Armenian SRR made territorial claims against the Azerbaijani SSR in 1988.